silvermine/dynamodb-table-sync/README.md

      requires recursive querying from the table, which we have not implemented at this time.
-Thus, if you get an error about `UnprocessedKeys`, you may need to lower this number to keep the responses within the size that DynamoDB can return. does not process any `UnprocessedKeys` that are retu
+Thus, if you get an error about `UnprocessedKeys`, you may need to lower this number to keep the responses within the size that DynamoDB can return.
    * `--parallel`: a number of parallel scanners that should run concurrently.
 By default we do a serial scan using a single "thread" (so to speak).
 However, if you have a larger table and enough provisioned read capacity on the master and all slaves, we